-Highlights from the Company's operations during the three month period ended March 31, 2017 and the period up to the date of this MD&A include:
+Highlights from the Company's operations during the six month period ended June 30, 2017 and the period up to the date of this MD&A include:

-- In January 2017, the Company announced it has signed a Letter of Intent with Concord Green Energy, Inc. for the sale of certain British Columbia wind energy assets for approximately \$1,350,000 through a plan of arrangement.
-The wind asset sale includes the sale of a 15% interest in the Wildmare Wind Energy project, a 100% interest in other assorted development stage wind assets in British Columbia, and certain other assets.
-The wind asset sale and plan of arrangement does not involve the Company's solar assets. - In April 2017, the Company announced it has engaged Echelon Wealth Partners Inc. ("Echelon") as sole agent to undertake a brokered private placement financing, on a commercially reasonable and best efforts basis, of up to 31,250,000 units (each, a "Unit") at a price of \$0.16 per Unit for gross proceeds to the Company of up to \$5,000,000.
+- In April 2017, the Company announced it has engaged Echelon Wealth Partners Inc. ("Echelon") as sole agent to undertake a brokered private placement financing, on a commercially reasonable and best efforts basis, of up to 31,250,000 units (each, a "Unit") at a price of \$0.16 per Unit for gross proceeds to the Company of up to \$5,000,000.
 Each Unit will consist of one common share of the Company (each, a "Common Share") and one Common Share purchase warrant (each, a "Warrant"), with each Warrant entitling the holder thereof to purchase one Common Share at a price of \$0.30 per Common Share for a period of two (2) years from the closing of the Offering. - In April 2017, the Company announced the completion of a private placement of 8,064,332 units, at an issue price of \$0.16 per Unit for gross proceeds of \$1,290,293.
 Each Unit is comprised of one common share and one share purchase warrant, where each whole warrant (a "Warrant") may be exercised to purchase a further common share at a price of \$0.25 for a period of 3 years. - In April 2017, the Company announced it will be working with William Shatner to promote the benefits of solar energy through an exciting public awareness campaign.
 Mr. Shatner will bring his unique brand of passion and humour to help promote the many benefits of solar energy.
 The public awareness campaign will kick off with the installation of a solar system at Mr. Shatner's Los Angeles home.
 Solar Alliance will kick off this exciting new solar awareness campaign with the installation of a solar system at Mr. Shatner's home in the coming weeks.
-The campaign will be rolled out across Solar Alliance's social media platforms, including Facebook, Twitter and Instagram. - In April 2017, the Company announced it signed a Definitive Agreement for the acquisition of a pipeline of residential solar projects from a U.S. solar company (the "Seller") based in Los Angeles, California.
-The Definitive Agreement follows the accelerated transition of the Seller's sales team to Solar Alliance.
-The sales team, responsible for more than 7 MW of residential solar systems sales and revenue of more than US\$34,305,000 (unaudited) in 2016, has been hired by the Company and has started selling Solar Alliance residential solar systems to Los Angeles homeowners.
-The acquisition tripled the size of the Solar Alliance team and added a backlog of 156 residential solar projects, or approximately 780 kilowatts. - In May 2017, the Company signed a Solar Origination Agreement (the "Agreement") with Crius Solar, LLC ("Crius Solar"), an affiliate of Crius Energy, LLC.
+The campaign will be rolled out across Solar Alliance's social media platforms, including Facebook, Twitter and Instagram. - In April 2017, the Company announced it signed a Definitive Agreement for the acquisition of an experienced sales team and a pipeline of residential solar project leads from a U.S. solar company (the "Seller") based in Los Angeles, California.
+The Definitive Agreement allowed for the accelerated transition of the Seller's sales team to Solar Alliance.
+The Los Angeles sales and operations teams have been fully integrated into Solar Alliance processes and procedures and are based in the Company's new office in Torrance, California and have been actively canvassing and selling Solar Alliance residential solar contracts. - In May 2017, the Company signed a Solar Origination Agreement (the "Agreement") with Crius Solar, LLC ("Crius Solar"), an affiliate of Crius Energy, LLC.
 Under the Agreement, Solar Alliance will lead efforts to identify and develop new residential solar projects in five States across the Northeast as well as Northern California for Crius Solar and partner with the full-service solar provider to bring those solar systems to installation.
 The expanded sales teams and markets represent revenue streams that are additive to Solar Alliance's current organic expansion plans and will provide significant geographic diversification.
 Solar Alliance will initially focus on markets that represent the majority of the existing retail energy customer base of Crius Solar's affiliate company, Crius Energy, LLC, including: California, Connecticut, Massachusetts, New Jersey, New York and Rhode Island.